-Other access points and recreational facilities in the area are at Gnat Creek providing fishing, hunting, and picnicking, and at the Bradley Wayside scenic viewpoint and picnic area.
+Other access points and recreational facilities in the

+area are at Gnat Creek providing fishing, hunting, and picnicking, and at theBradley Wayside and Tongue Point, scenic viewpoints and picnic areas.
 Several trails leading from the Gnat Creek Fish Hatchery connect to Gnat Creek Falls and the State Department of Forestry campground on the west side of Highway 101.

-Ballfields and playgrounds are located at the Big Creek Park, and Knappa High School.
+Ballfields and playgrounds are located at the Hillcrest ballfield, Big Creek Park, and Knappa High School, Wil Mar Stables has 15 horse stalls and an indoor arena.
+Campgrounds can be found on Boise Cascade land along Big Creek.
 Private riding stables and campgrounds are also located throughout the Northeast Planning Area.